eblerjana/pangenie/README.md

 # PanGenie

-A genotyper for various types of genetic variants (such as SNPs, indels and structural variants) represented in a pangenome graph.
+A short-read genotyper for various types of genetic variants (such as SNPs, indels and structural variants) represented in a pangenome graph.
 Genotypes are computed based on read k-mer counts and a panel of known haplotypes.
-A description of the method can be found here: https://www.biorxiv.org/content/10.1101/2020.11.11.378133v1
+A description of the method can be found here: https://doi.org/10.1038/s41588-022-01043-w

 ## Requirements
 * conda or Singularity